tokenjournal/site/content/editorial-policy.md

 ###### Salaries
 All the committees are made of volouteers.

-No one receives any form of contribution, economic or not, for their work at `name`.
+No one receives any form of contribution, economic or not, for their work at Decentralized Technology.
 All the committee positions are held on a volounteering basis.

 ## Editorial committee